Annual Meeting Volunteer Roles and Responsibilities

 Requirements

-To serve, you must have successfully participated as a reviewer for a past Annual Meeting, be a current BMES member.
-Student and non-BMES members are not eligible to act as track chairs.
+To serve, you must have successfully participated as a reviewer for a past Annual Meeting and be a current BMES member.
+Preference is given to prior session chairs.

 Abstract Reviewers